About the Family Studies Degree

-Graduates of the family studies program will have met all the standards and criteria needed for Provisional Certification as a Family Life Educator, a designation granted by the National Council on Family Relations.
+Certified Family Life Educator: Graduates of the family studies program will have met all the standards and criteria needed for Provisional Certification as a Family Life Educator, a designation granted by the National Council on Family Relations.
 Certification will increase a graduate's credibility as a family life educator and thus will expand his or her employment opportunities.
-Currently, the minimum requirements for becoming a Certified Family Life Educator (CFLE) include a baccalaureate degree and two years' experience in family life education if the degree is in family-related field or five years experience if the degree is in a non-related field.
+Visit https://www.ncfr.org/cfle-certification/what-family-life-education for more information about the Family Life Educator certification.

 Graduates with a degree in family studies may find employment in the following areas: